Hack-a-Day/hackaday_style_guide/readme.md

 * Never use two headings in a row -- it looks bad with our style.
 Similarly, don't start off a piece with a heading.
 Come up with an introductory paragraph to lead off the new section.

-* Don't tell the reader where the image is ("as you see in the figure to the left") because editors often move images, and they may move around on their own in a (future) mobile-first Web design.
+* Don't tell the reader where the image is ("as you see in the figure to the left") because this is a webpage, and images may move around on their own across mobile/desktop layouts.
 You _can_ presume that the reader can see the image, though, and you can refer to it.

 ## Tenses and Voices